 The benefits of taxane incorporation seen were independent of age, nodal status, tumor size, tumor grade, and estrogen receptor (ER) status.

-Joint Analysis of the Anthracyclines in Early Breast Cancer (ABC) Trials, presented at the American Society of Clinical Oncology (ASCO) 2016 annual meeting, compared TC chemotherapy versus an anthracycline, cyclophosphamide, and taxane-based regimen .
+Joint Analysis of the Anthracyclines in Early Breast Cancer (ABC) Trials compared TC chemotherapy versus an anthracycline, cyclophosphamide, and taxane-based regimen in over 4000 women receiving adjuvant therapy for HER2-negative breast cancer .
 Thus, this analysis addressed directly the role of anthracycline chemotherapy in the modern era when taxanes are universally given.
-Preliminary data from that study suggest that anthracycline-based therapy does not meaningfully improve outcomes in lower-risk, ER-positive breast cancers.
+Although overall TC was inferior to the anthracycline and taxane-based regimen in regards to four-year invasive disease-free survival (88.2 versus 90.7 percent; hazard ratio [HR] 1.23, 95% CI 1.01-1.50), data from the study suggest that anthracycline-based therapy does not meaningfully improve outcomes in lower-risk, ER-positive breast cancers (figure 1).
 In higher-risk, ER-positive cancers and in triple-negative breast cancers, there appears to be a role for anthracyclines.

 High-dose chemotherapy followed by autologous hematopoietic stem cell transplant — While randomized trials for most chemotherapeutic agents demonstrate a dose-response curve, a meta-analysis of 15 trials conducted in the adjuvant setting has shown that high-dose chemotherapy followed by autologous hematopoietic cell transplantation in breast cancer did not improve OS compared with standard adjuvant chemotherapy .
 Notably, patients enrolled on the high-dose chemotherapy arms of these trials experienced lower survival after relapse.
 Given the risks and lack of survival benefit, this approach is not recommended.